sysdiglabs/secure-inline-scan/README.md

     -r <PATH>   [optional] Download scan result pdf in a specified local directory (ex: -r /staging/reports) -v          [optional] Increase verbosity
     -x          [optional] Silent mode.
 Supress informational output and just end with exit code.
                 Can be used along with '-j /dev/stdout' to get only JSON in standard output.
+    --format <FORMAT>
+                [optional] Set output format.
+Available formats are:

-    -j <PATH>   [optional] JSON output.
-Write a valid JSON which can be processed in an automated way in the specified <PATH>.
-Use /dev/stdout to write it in standard output, which can be used along with -s to suppress other output.
+                JSON  Write a valid JSON which can be processed in an automated way

+                (Others formats might be included in the future)

     == IMAGE SOURCE OPTIONS ==

-    [default] Pull container image from registry.
+    [default] If --storage-type is not specified, pull container image from registry.

         == REGISTRY AUTHENTICATION ==